cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Bulwark-API-Calls.md

-# Bulwark API call list (as of version 2.0.0)
+# CRyptoCrowd API call list (as of version 2.0.0)

 Common operations
 -----------------

-### Listing my Bulwark addresses
+### Listing my CRyptoCrowd addresses

-Listing the Bulwark addresses in your wallet is easily done via *listreceivedbyaddress*.
+Listing the CRyptoCrowd addresses in your wallet is easily done via *listreceivedbyaddress*.
 It normally lists only addresses which already have received transactions, however you can list all the addresses by setting the first argument to 0, and the second one to true.